Shipping Container Homes

 Shipping container homes have been growing in popularity in recent years.
 They are a great option for those looking for a tiny home that is affordable, sustainable, and durable.
 Here at Advanced Container Co., we can turn an empty, steel shipping container into your next home, living quarters for employees, or vacation getaway.

-Our used and new shipping containers can be made into a hunting lodge, pool house, lake cabin, man cave, tiny home, studio, and mobile living quarters.
+Our used and new shipping containers can be made into a pool house, lake house, bunkhouse, hunting cabin, man cave, tiny home, studio, and mobile living quarters.
 Our fabrication department has over 40 years of experience to build the perfect living space you need.

 We understand that space is limited so we strategically design our container homes to use every inch to its fullest.